mylabpcb/myCPU/pages/en/mycpu/kit.md

 Because I’m an individual and I have not an online store, the only way I have to afford the manufacturing process is through a crowdfunding campaign, but before that I need to know how many people could be interested in get the myCPU One kit.
 You can find below detailed information about the kit.
 {: style="text-align: justify"}

-All people interested, please submit the form below to let me know your interest in getting the kit, so I can analyze the creation of a crowdfunding campaign like Kickstarter or so, to afford the manufacturing and give the opportunity to all people interested to build his own myCPU One.
+All people interested, please submit the form below to let me know your interest in getting the kit, so I can analyze the creation of a crowdfunding campaign like Kickstarter or so, to afford the manufacturing and give the opportunity to all people interested to build his own myCPU.
 {: style="text-align: justify"}

 ### The Kit: A full set of printer boards

-The myCPU One Kit is composed by a set of 43 printed boards of 6 different board types.
+The myCPU One Kit is composed by a set of 40+ printed boards of 6 different board types.

 > No components will be supplied with the Kit, mainly because is not affordable for me and I would recommend you do this job by yourself.
 {: style="text-align: justify"}